joanalnu/Genetics10/README.md

 ```python
 my_dna = 'TACACTTGACTTATCATT' # string must be between this ones ''
 ```
 Next we'll translate this DNA string into RNA.
 Biologically this process is conducted inside the cell's nucleus.
-To simulate that we will use the ```python dna2rna()``` function as shown next:
+To simulate that we will use the ```dna2rna()``` function as shown next:
 ```python
 my_rna = dna2rna(my_dna)
 ```
 Let's divide this line of code into parts.
-First we declare the new variable ```python my_rna```, which is the results of calling the function ```python dna2rna()```.
-Inside the bracket of the function we insert the input that the function needs, in this case the DNA string we created before called ```python my_dna```.
+First we declare the new variable ```my_rna```, which is the results of calling the function ```dna2rna()```.
+Inside the bracket of the function we insert the input that the function needs, in this case the DNA string we created before called ```my_dna```.

 Now that we have the RNA string, let's transcribe it into an aminoacid sequence, which in a cell would configure a protein.
-To do so we can call the ```python rna2amino()``` function as follows:
+To do so we can call the ```rna2amino()``` function as follows:
 ```python
 my_aminoacids = rna2amino(my_rna)
 ```
 Finally, we wwant to see our results.
-Therefore, we will use a Python method called ```python print()``` to show our results:
+Therefore, we will use a Python method called ```print()``` to show our results:
 ```python
 print(my_aminoacids)
 ```